ucb-stat154/stat154-spring-2018/README.md

 ### Description

-This is an introductory-level course in supervised learning, with a focus on regression and classification methods.
-The [syllabus](syllabus) includes: linear regression, model assessment, model selection, regularization methods (pcr, plsr, ridge and lasso); logistic regression and  discriminant analysis; cross-validation and the bootstrap; tree-based methods, random forests and boosting; support-vector machines.
-Some unsupervised learning methods are discussed: principal components and clustering (k-means and hierarchical).

-In this course, we will explore the predictive modeling lifecycle, including question formulation, data preprocessing, exploratory data analysis and visualization, model building, model assessment/validation, model selection, and decision-making.​

-We will focus on quantitative critical thinking​ and key principles needed to carry out this cycle.
-1) Foundational principles for building predictive models; 2) Intuitive explanations of many commonly used predictive modeling techniques for both classification and regression problems; 3) Principles and steps for validating a predictive model; and 4) write and use computer code to perform the necessary foundational work to build and validate predictive models.

-### Contents

-The course focuses on predictive models, and it covers the following topics (not necessarily in the displayed order):
+This is an introductory-level course in statistical learning, with an emphasis on regression and classification methods, and a pinch of unsupervised methods.
+The course includes the following topics (not necessarily in the displayed order, see [syllabus](syllabus) for more info):

 - Process of predictive model building
 - Data Preprocessing